-Where: Eskaton Village Grass Valley located at 625 Eskaton Circle, Grass Valley
+Where: This event takes place in-person at Eskaton Village, Grass Valley located at 625 Eskaton Circle, Grass Valley

 Registration: This is a free event, but space is limited and registration is required.
 Click here to register today.